-- 371 The misconduct of or failure to comply with the Rules by a member of a team will involve the disallowance of the score of the firer concerned.
-Misconduct or non-compliance by a non-shooting member of the team will involve disallowance of the score of the first named firer on the register card.
-An appropriate penalty may also be imposed by the Disciplinary Committee. - 372 In team matches each team must be prepared to provide register keepers, to be exchanged in adjacent pairs or in threes, under the direction of the RO. - 373 Teams are requested to record their scores on the large blackboards when these are provided.
+- 371 Misconduct or failure to comply with the Rules by a member of a team will, where not otherwise provided for in the Rules, be dealt with in accordance with Para 547(a), except that in the case of misconduct or non-compliance by a non-shooting member of the team any penalty will be based on the highest possible score for a shot and will be applied as a deduction from the entire team score. - 372 In team matches each team must be prepared to provide register keepers, to be exchanged in adjacent pairs or in threes, under the direction of the RO.

+373 Teams are requested to record their scores on the large blackboards when these are provided.